DESCRIPTION

 Single Dose Activated Charcoal |

-Gastrointestinal decontamination is not indicated in any pediatric patient following acetaminophen (paracetamol) overdose.
-Gastrointestinal decontamination with activated charcoal is only indicated: In co-operative adult patients Within 2 hours of the overdose If at least 10 g or 200 mg/kg (which ever is lower) is ingested If the formulation is a solid (i.e. tablets, capsules) Further decontamination with activated charcoal may be necessary for co-ingestants.
+Gastrointestinal decontamination is not indicated in any pediatric (< 6 years old) patient following acetaminophen (paracetamol) overdose.
+Gastrointestinal decontamination with activated charcoal is only indicated: In co-operative adult patients If the formulation is a solid (e.g. tablets, capsules) If at least 10 g or 200 mg/kg (whichever is less) is ingested Within 2 hours of the overdose for immediate-release formulations If at least 30 g is ingested Within 4 hours of the overdose for immediate-release formulations Further decontamination with activated charcoal may be necessary for co-ingestants.
 Induction of emesis and gastric lavage are both contra-indicated. |

 Single dose activated charcoal CHILD 1 to 2 g/kg orally ADULT 50 to 100 g orally |